cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-data-security-and-privacy.md

 A limited number of accounts have access to the production environment to maintain the service and assist customers.
 These accounts are protected with multi-factor authentication.

-We take backups of your data every 24 hours.
+We take backups of your data every 24 hours and retain it for 30 days.
 We use storage with industry-standard encryption to secure backup data.

 ## Changes To This Security and Privacy Statement